Mrak – … Of Death And Darkness

 Sunbomb - Evil And Divine - 70%

-Evil and Devine is the debut album from brand new project based around Stryper singer Michael Sweet and L.A.
+Evil and Devine is the debut album from a brand-new project based around Stryper singer Michael Sweet and L.A.
 Guns guitarist Tracii Guns.

-The ferocious opener is followed by slow-tramping and doomy “Take Me Away” as if to set the it straight that this album is not about often glammy approach the two are best know for.
-“Take Me Away” is as Black Sabbath as it gets and you can’t help but hear both Dio and Ozzy painted all over it, even before the first notes are sung.
-Things pick up, pace-wise, towards the end of the song and quickly after in form of one of the album highlights, the dynamic “Better End” and the band puts their firm foot additionally solid on the speeder on the anthemic “No Tomorrows”.
+The ferocious opener is followed by slow-tramping and doomy “Take Me Away” as if to set it straight that this album is not about the often Glammy approach the two are best known for.
+“Take Me Away” is as Black Sabbath as it gets, and you can’t help but hear both Dio and Ozzy painted all over it, even before the first notes are sung.
+Things pick up, pace-wise, towards the end of the song and quickly after in the form of one of the album highlights, the dynamic “Better End” and the band puts their firm foot additionally solid on the speeder on the anthemic “No Tomorrows”.

 www.facebook.com/SunbombMetal